What is the Watsonville Area Water Recycling Project?

 Has the recycled water you’re delivering ever been contaminated?

+Our recycled water has not been contaminated.
 Our rigorous monitoring program and testing of the water allows us to ensure that we deliver clean, safe water for irrigation.

 When was the last time you couldn’t deliver the water needed?